QuentinRa/blog.quentinra.dev/info/linux/bash/index.md

 * `{a..e}` is replaced with "a b c d e"
 * `{a..e..2}` is replaced with "a c e"
 * `{toto,tata,titi}` is replaced with "toto tata titi"
+* `{toto,tata,???}` is replaced with "toto tata", and any file matching the glob-pattern "???"

 For instance, you can use these in loops, or in glob-patterns.
 </div><div>